redBorder/cookbook-rb-cgroup/README.md

 # cookbook-rb-aioutliers

-cookbook to install and configure redborder aioutliers
+cookbook to install and configure redborder cgroups

 ### Platforms